Getting your Trinity Audio player ready...

 And we already had too many of those.

 Even though I had mocking thoughts about the goon squad, I treated them respectfully.
+With all the craziness in the air, I didn’t want another incident with my name attached to reach Mr. Shulenmeyers.

 “Yes, how can I help you?”